 - 6,700mAh rechargeable lithium-ion battery

 One of the most appealing features of the Canary Flex is the battery life and the fact that it's capable of being used both indoors and out.
 Not too many other cameras offer this flexibility currently, so we wanted to test out how it stood up to both.

 For outdoor use, the wireless ability is especially appealing and Canary says the Flex can last up to two months on a single charge.
 However, during testing, we found that the camera ran out of juice within a week.
 This was in a high-traffic area, but it's a long way short of its claims.
 At least it's easy to pop the camera onto the charging cable and replenish the battery.
 You can also adjust settings to reduce the camera's sensitivity to movement and thus improve battery life by sacrificing some recordings.

 The Flex also boasts a high-quality microphone and built-in speaker.
 This means you can hear what's going on in the room or area where the camera is placed, but also you can, in theory, use the camera for two-way communication.
-However, at the time of review, this feature is not present.
-Canary has said it's "coming soon".
-Other home security cameras like the Logitech Circle do already offer two-way communication.
+Canary recently updated the Flex to allow use of this two-way communication feature via the app, but you'll need to pay a subscription to be able to access it.
+Meanwhile, other home security cameras like the Logitech Circle do already offer two-way communication for free.

 Canary Flex review: Functionality and features

 As its name suggests, the Canary Flex is certainly a flexible device.
 It's easy to setup, easy to use, and simple to tweak the settings to your preference.

 We found the notifications weren't to excess and the recordings were fairly useful.
 There didn't seem to be too many videos in our timeline that included recordings of curtains twitching in the wind or changes in sunlight – an issue with plenty of other similar products.